mdgreenwald/swish-project/docs/README.md

 ## Project

-This section of the document is meant to address the "Project" portion of the questionaire.
+This section of the document is meant to address the "Project" portion of the questionnaire.

 > 1. UI, CI/CD, workflow or other tool that will allow people to select options for:
 a.
 Base image